JensDijkstra/Project-NAO/Design Report/DesignReport.md

     -[ ]  Speech
     *Read above and give more info*
     -[ ]  Vision
-    We choose to use the Kinect sensor as an external camera to detect a movement in a 3D space.
-The Kinect is connected to a computer running the WPF application.
-That WPF application sends the data from the Kinect

     -[ ]  Name
     Now that NAO is designed like a human, it's time to give NAO a human name.
 The name we settled on is Blue, since he (yes, Blue is a he) is coloured blue and blue stands for a healthy and long life in Chinese.
 This is also a reason people practice Tai Chi.
 A small detail that adds more meaning to the NAO robot.
 #### System Diagrams